fullptr/anzu/README.md

    |     -- token.hpp     : Definition of a token and utility
    |
 Parser   -- parser.hpp    : Converts a vector of tokens into an AST
-   |     -- typecheck.hpp : Verifies all expressions have a well defined type
+   |     -- typecheck.hpp : Type checks expressions and function defs/calls.
-   |                        and checks function definitions and calls.
+   |     -- optimiser.hpp : Modifies an AST to produce a smaller, equivalent AST
    |
    |     -- ast.hpp       : Definitions of AST nodes and utility
    |